 Water supplies to meet the City's existing and future water demands include surface water purchased from SSJID, City produced groundwater, and recycled water.
 The City's water supply is projected to increase by about 37 percent from 2015 to 2040, primarily due to implementation of Phase 2 of the SCWSP.
-Future City groundwater pumping is estimated based on the safe yield for all groundwater pumping within the City's planning area, less estimated groundwater pumping by other users.
-Recycled water demand projections assumed decreased use over time of water for crop irrigation, and implementation of a tertiary-treated irrigation supply by 2040.
+Projected available groundwater supply is based on the safe yield for all groundwater pumping within the City's planning area, including estimated groundwater pumping by other users.
+Recycled water demand projections included in the 2015 UWMP assume decreased use for fodder crop irrigation and increased use for construction and irrigation purposes through 2040.